citusdata/citus_docs/develop/reference_propagation.rst

 When the user issues a query, the Citus coordinator partitions it into smaller query fragments where each query fragment can be run independently on a worker shard.
 This allows Citus to distribute each query across the cluster.

 However, the way queries are partitioned into fragments (and which queries are propagated at all) varies by the type of query.
 In some advanced situations it is useful to manually control this behavior.
-Citus provides utility functions to propagate SQL to workers, shards, or placements.
+Citus provides utility functions to propagate SQL to workers, shards, or colocated placements.

 Manual query propagation bypasses coordinator logic, locking, and any other consistency checks.
 These functions are available as a last resort to allow statements which Citus otherwise does not run natively.
 Use them carefully to avoid data inconsistency and deadlocks.